Willthecat1/6073-code-library/README.md

-# 6073-code-library-
+# 6073-code-library
-a place 6073 dump code for use
+This is where the code go for robotics teams:
+FRC :6073
+FTC:24369